 Exercise - Clean up your Azure DevOps environment

 You're all done with the tasks for this module.
-Here, you'll move the work item to the Done state on Azure Boards, and clean up your Microsoft Azure DevOps environment.
+You can now move the work item to the Done state on Microsoft Azure Boards and clean up your Microsoft Azure DevOps environment.

 This page contains important cleanup steps.
 Cleaning up helps ensure that you don't run out of free build minutes.
 Be sure to perform the cleanup steps if you ran the template earlier in this module.

 Move the work item to Done

 In this part, you move the work item that you assigned to yourself earlier in this module, Create unit tests, to the Done column.

 In practice, the definition of "Done" often means that working software is in the hands of your users.
 In this unit, for learning purposes, you mark this work as complete because you have working unit tests and code coverage tests set up in your build pipeline.